hphelion/documentation/community/community.3rd-party-licenses.md

 FILE "augeas-1.0.0/debian/copyright":

-This package was debianized by Nicolas ValcÃ¡rcel (nvalcarcel@ubuntu.com) on Wed, 18 Jun 2008 18:57:49 -0500.
+This package was debianized by Nicolas Valc&aacute;rcel (nvalcarcel@ubuntu.com) on Wed, 18 Jun 2008 18:57:49 -0500.

 It was downloaded from http://augeas.net/download/.